dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 <b>1.
 Why do you want to write a blog?</b>

-Large amount of time and energy go into into writing a blog and therefore it is important to be clear about the motivation behind the effort.
+Large amount of time and energy go into into writing a blog and therefore it is important to be clear about the motivation it.
 Motivation can range from communicating the development of a business to establishing the author as a 'thought leader' about a particular subject.

 <b>2.
 Who is the target audience?</b>